Skip to main content

 I study marine microbial communities, specifically SAR11, the most abundant marine bacteria known.
 I investigate their contribution to oceanic carbon cycling and focus on their interactions with the dissolved organic carbon pool.
 I use mass spectrometry to detect and quantify osmolytes that are produced in large amounts by most plankton cells making them an important component of the dissolved organic carbon pool.
 The streamlined metabolism of SAR11 cells includes specialized pathways for osmolyte oxidation.
 I have also developed methods for accurately measuring the natural concentrations of osmolyte compounds in the ocean surface near Bermuda.

-Worked with Dr. Giovannoni.
+Advisor: Dr. Steve Giovannoni.

 Lauren Norris